-Method Social Security- Contact Information
+Method Social Security - Contact Information

 CALL 1-800-772-1213

 Calls to this number are free.

 Available 8:00 am to 7:00 pm, Monday through Friday.

+Method Social Security - Contact Information

 You can use Social Security's automated telephone services to get recorded information and conduct some business 24 hours a day.

 TTY 1-800-325-0778

 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 Calls to this number are free.

 Available 8:00 am to 7:00 pm, Monday through Friday.

 WEBSITE www.ssa.gov

-SECTION 6 Medicaid
+SECTION 6 Medi-Cal (Medicaid)

-Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
-Some people with Medicare are also eligible for Medicaid.
+Medi-Cal (Medicaid) is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.